 The Inclusion and Disability Access Advisory Group is a volunteer group of Council and members are engaged by the Shire in the capacity of volunteers.
+Members of the public are welcome to attend this meeting.

 The purpose of the group is to: